cedricduriau/packagerbuddy/README.md

 ## Overview

-PackagerBuddy is a JSON config based software packager written entirely in Python.
+PackagerBuddy is a JSON config based software packager written entirely in Python for Linux.

 Use Cases